ostafen/digler/README.md

 - Implementing new file format decoders
 - Improving existing carving heuristics
 - Optimizing performance
-- Enhancing the CLI or UX
+- Enhancing the CLI interface
 - Writing tests, docs, or usage examples

 Whether you're familiar with Go or just interested in digital forensics, your help is appreciated.

 ### Getting Started

-Before you start, **please open an issue** to discuss your idea or planned changes.
+Before you start, **please open an issue** (or pick an existing one) to discuss your idea or planned changes.
 This helps avoid duplicate work and keeps development aligned.

+**Please read our [Code of Conduct](CODE_OF_CONDUCT.md) before getting started.**

 Once you're ready, fork the repository and submit your pull request!